joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 But, once you get around all of that, Hallownest is an incredible place to explore, it is a desolate land of a once prosperous kingdom.
 The place contains a variety of biomes, filled with enemies and obstacles.
 What I really like is what the layout and wildlife showcase about what even happened in the past, alongside the lore and characters that can be found who reveal a bit more about themselves and what happened to Hallownest.

-Honestly, I don't want to talk too much about this one, I literally just finished the game, so I will work on a review for it soon.
-But go play it especially now that *Silksong* is going to come out soon.
+Honestly, I don't want to talk too much about this one, I literally just finished the game, so ~~I will work on a review for it soon~~ [check my review of it!](/blog/hollow-knight/).
+But go play it especially now that *Silksong* is going to come out soon, it's worth it.

 ## 9. Halo 3